Cherry Pie Bars

 Follow these tips for the very best treats.

-• Room temperature is key.
-Use room-temperature butter and eggs for the best results.
+• Temperature is key.
+Use cold butter and eggs for the best results.

-• Don’t overmix!
-Mix the crust and crumble dough just until combined to avoid a tough texture.
+• Don't overmix!
+Mix the crust dough just until combined to avoid a tough texture.
+It should be crumbly but hold together when pressed in your palm.

 • Try a stick-free trick.
 Line the baking pan with parchment paper.
 Leave an overhang on the sides for easy removal and slicing of the bars.